-- (e) When an infringement of a rule has been committed or a stoppage of play has been caused by an attacking player in her attacking zone, the ensuing face-off shall be in the neutral zone at the nearest face-off spot. - Note: This includes a stoppage of play caused by a player of the attacking side shooting the puck on the back of the defending teams' net without any intervening action by the defending team. - (f) When an infringement of any rule has been committed by players of both teams, the ensuing face-off shall be at the place where stoppage of play occurred, unless otherwise stated in the rules. - (g) All face-offs in the neutral zone shall be conducted at the designated face-off spots as dictated by reason for the stoppage of play. - The face-off location will be at one of the two face-off spots nearest the offending team's blue line, thus causing a loss of territorial advantage. - When a stoppage of play occurs between the end zone face-off spots and the nearest end of the rink, the face-off shall be the nearest end zone face-off spot, unless otherwise stated in the rules. - Centre ice face-offs will be only conducted at the start of each period, following the scoring of a goal, premature substitution of the goaltender or in accordance with Rule $10.5\ (f\ )$ . - Any other stoppage of play in any zone not caused by either team, the ensuing face-off shall be at the nearest face-off spot excluding the centre face-off spot. - (h) When any stoppage of play in the end zone is caused by a defending player or the goaltender, the ensuing face-off shall take place at the nearest defending zone face-off spot based on the cause of the stoppage of play and not related to the location of the puck when play was stopped. - (i) When a goal is illegally scored as a result of the puck being deflected off the Referee or Linesman DIRECTLY into the net, the face-off shall take place at the nearest endzone face-off spot. - (j) When one or both defensemen, point players or any player coming from the players' or penalty bench of the attacking team, enter deeply into the attacking zone (the top of the circle being the limit) when a gathering is taking place following a stoppage of play, the ensuing face-off shall take place at the nearest face-off spot in the neutral zone, near the blue line of the defending team.
+- A team committing a second violation of any of the provisions of Section (a) during the same face-off and subsequently contacts the linesman before the linesman has had reasonable time to vacate the face-off location will be assessed a Minor penalty for "face-off violation" by the Referee. - (f) When an infringement of a rule has been committed by a player or players of one team, the ensuing face-off shall be in that team's defensive zone at the nearest face-off spot. - (g) When an infringement of any rule has been committed by players of both teams, the ensuing face-off shall be at the place where stoppage of play occurred, unless otherwise stated in the rules. - (h) All face-offs in the neutral zone shall be conducted at the designated face-off spots as dictated by reason for the stoppage of play. - The face-off location will be at one of the two face-off spots nearest the offending team's blue line, thus causing a loss of territorial advantage. - When a stoppage of play occurs between the end zone face-off spots and the nearest end of the rink, the face-off shall be the nearest end zone face-off spot, unless otherwise stated in the rules. - Centre ice face-offs will be only conducted at the start of each period, following the scoring of a goal, premature substitution of the goaltender or in accordance with Rule 10.5 (f). - Any other stoppage of play in any zone not caused by either team, the ensuing face-off shall be at the nearest face-off spot excluding the centre face-off spot. - (i) When any stoppage of play in the end zone is caused by a defending player or the goaltender, the ensuing face-off shall take place at the nearest defending zone face-off spot based on the cause of the stoppage of play and not related to the location of the puck when play was stopped. - (j) When a goal is illegally scored as a result of the puck being deflected off the Referee or Linesman DIRECTLY into the net, the face-off shall take place at the nearest endzone face-off spot. - (k) When one or both defensemen, point players or any player coming from the players' or penalty bench of the attacking team, enter deeply into the attacking zone (the top of the circle being the limit) when a gathering is taking place following a stoppage of play, the ensuing face-off shall take place at the nearest face-off spot in the neutral zone, near the blue line of the defending team.